-The degrees that transfer to four-year colleges and universities are the "Field of Study" Associate degrees, the Associate of Arts, the Associate of Arts in Teaching, and the Associate of Science degrees.
+The degrees that transfer to four-year colleges and universities are the Associate of Arts, the Associate of Arts in Teaching, and the Associate of Science degrees.
 Degrees with emphasis are guidelines to a four-year degree.

 In order to count toward an Associate of Arts, Associate of Arts in Teaching or Associate of Science degree at College of the Mainland, courses must be academic transfer courses (in the ACGM).